Shark fin soup: History

 Imitation shark fin soup originated from Temple Street in Hong Kong during the 1950s and 1960s.
 Few people at that time could afford genuine shark fin soup, but street vendors collected the broken parts of shark fins discarded by Chinese restaurants and cooked them with mushrooms, egg, and pork, as well as soy sauce and other ingredients.
 The mixture, which was cooked into a soup, was served in a small bowl.
 Although this soup was inexpensive and lacked the authentic flavor, since it was cheap, tasty and contained many ingredients, it was popular among the poor and became one of the famous street snacks of Hong Kong.

 Apart from the street vendor version, imitation shark fin soup may also be found in fast-food stores and expensive Chinese restaurants in Hong Kong, and also on mainland China.
 Since April 2016, Cup Noodles released various instant imitation shark fin ramen soups.

-Controversy

-False descriptions of goods and services are prohibited by the Trade Descriptions Ordinance in Hong Kong.
-Thus, imitation shark fin soup may have to change its Cantonese name since "wun tsai chi" (literally: "fin in little bowl") may mislead customers into thinking there is real shark fin in it.
-However, many argue against this new policy; some claim that the name is tied to the Hong Kong people's collective memories and culture, representing the history of old Hong Kong.
-It would also be inconvenient for tourists seeking the dish.
-Opponents of the name change suggest the government should consider whether customers are misled before carrying out the policy.